Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Empirical Study

 \subsection{Baselines}

 ~\citet{wang2020understanding} also proposes to predict the ImageNet performance of pre-trained SSL checkpoints as an evaluation scheme.
 Therefore, in our experiments, we follow the official implementation\footnote{See \url{https://github.com/SsnL/moco_align_uniform}} with $\alpha = 2$ and $t = 2$ as default values for the tunable parameters in Eqn~\ref{eq:align_unif_metrics}.
 We additionally define $-\mathcal{L}_{contrast} = -\mathcal{L}_{align} - \mathcal{L}_{unif}$ to compute the predictor for~\cite{wang2020understanding}'s method, which reduces to the negative contrastive loss.
-We add a negative sign, since we requre a predictor to be in proportional to the model performance.
+We add a negative sign, since we require a predictor to be in proportional to the model performance.

-The original MCR2 requires the partition $\Pi$ to be pre-specified.
+The original MCR2 \citep{yu2020learning} requires a class partition to be pre-specified.
 In order to adapt it into an unsupervised evaluation scheme, we use a $K$-means clustering as the dataset partition.
-We follow the default settings\footnote{See \url{https://github.com/ryanchankh/mcr2}} where $\epsilon^2 = 0.5$ from Eqn~\ref{eqn:mcr2}, and we normalize the features.
+We follow the default settings\footnote{See \url{https://github.com/ryanchankh/mcr2}} and we normalize the features.
 We also experiment with using the ground-truth label as the dataset partition, but we found no improvements.
-For MCR2, as a predictor, we simply use $\Delta R$ as is defined above.
+We use the coding rate reduction $\Delta R$ \citep[see][Equation 6]{yu2020learning} to be maximized as a predictor.

-For the Mutual Information baseline, we use the MINE estimator~\citep{belghazi2018mutual} with a fixed student ResNet18 netowrk~\citep{he2016deep} to estimate the MI $I(X,Z)$.
+For the Mutual Information baseline, we use MINE ~\citep{belghazi2018mutual} with a fixed student ResNet18 network~\citep{he2016deep} to estimate the mutual information between inputs and representation.
 We use a batch size 128, learning rate 0.0005 and weight decay 0.001.
-The network is trained for 50000 steps on the training images, and we report the MINE estimation on the validation data.
-We find that training longer is computational intensive, and the results are similar.
+The network is trained for 50000 steps on the training images, and we report MINE on the validation data.
+We find that training longer is computational intensive, while the results are similar.

 For the pretext task, we experiment with rotation prediction by constructing a 4-way classification.
 We randomly rotate the training images by $0, 90, 180, 270$ degrees, train a KNN classifier on the training images to predict a 4-way classification, and then report the rotation prediction accuracy on the validation images.
 This is shown to be an effective evaluation in both self-supervised learning~\citep{reed2021selfaugment} and architecture search~\citep{liu2020labels}.